 A Programmatic Environmental Impact Statement (EIS) relating to the development of wind energy on the public lands was completed in June 2005.
 This EIS provides an analysis of the development of wind energy projects on the public lands in the West.
 In conjunction with the publication of this EIS, the BLM amended 52 land use plans to allow for the use of applicable lands for wind energy development.
 BLM offices are able to use this EIS as an aid in analyzing impacts for specific applications for the use of public lands for wind energy use.
 The BLM issued a wind energy policy in December 2008 to provide guidance on best management practices (BMPs); measures to mitigate potential impacts on birds, wildlife habitat, and other resource values; and guidance on administering wind energy authorizations.

 Wind power uses the naturally occurring energy of the wind for practical purposes like generating electricity, charging batteries, or pumping water.
 Wind turbines capture the kinetic energy in the wind, converting it into electrical energy.
-Utility-scale turbines are mounted on tall towers, usually 300 feet or more above the earth’s surface where the wind is faster and less turbulent.
-In utility-scale power applications, anywhere from one or two to several hundred turbines are connected to the utility grid, providing electricity when the wind blows.
+Utility-scale turbines are mounted on tall towers, usually 300 feet or more above the earth’s surface, where the wind is faster and less turbulent.
+In utility-scale power applications, multiple turbines are connected to the utility grid, providing electricity when the wind blows.